December 15, 2022

 Dr. Jerry Williams of Urgent Care 24/7 discusses what to do if you've been in a motor vehicle accident.

 No, Dr. Williams is not going to tell you that you need to call your attorney, what he is going to tell you is that there are some things that you should do to make sure that you and your passengers are taken care of appropriately.
 Because it's obviously an upsetting time when you've been in an accident., and you might not make the best decisions in that moment.
 So let me give you some information and give you some advice.
 Hopefully, you're not going to be involved in the situation, but if you are, you'll, you'll make better decisions.

-Put all heroics aside and go get seen either in an emergency department if you think that you've got a serious enough injury that would warrant that.
-At the very least go get seen an urgent care center or with your with your primary care provider within 12 to 24 hours after the accident and make sure that everything's alright.
+Put all heroics aside and go get seen either in an emergency department.
+If you think that you've got a serious enough injury that would warrant that.
+At the very least go get seen in an urgent care center or with your primary care provider within 12 to 24 hours after the accident and make sure that everything's alright.

 If you do have problems down the road.
 You will have documented any potential injury early on in the immediate aftermath after the accident.

 Find an Urgent Care 24/7 near you!Book appointment